mpath-development/hiring/README.md

 * We are remote friendly.
 * We pay well.
 * We have excellent benefits.
-* We have two sweet offices in both SF and Palo Alto.

 Email [interested@mpath.com](http://mailto:interested@mpath.com) if this sounds like the right kind of adventure for you.